bcomnes/node-handbook/README.md

 # Getting started.

 Before we get started, we need to be somewhat prepared to face what lies ahead.
-In order to communicate with the local populous you need to learn how to speak javascript
+In order to communicate with the local populous you need to learn how to speak javascript.

 ## [Javascript for Cats](http://jsforcats.com)
 If your a cat, like to have fun or learn like a cat, this will teach you the basics of javascript.